 - Difficulty with decision making

-Luckily, lowering the levels of CO2 in your house is as easy letting some air in.
-Opening windows, sleeping with your door open, or buying a few air cleaning plants will keep a healthy amount of carbon dioxide in your air.
+Luckily, lowering the levels of CO2 in your house is as easy as letting some air in.
+Opening windows, sleeping with your door open, or using air filters will keep a healthy amount of carbon dioxide in your air.

 Take Control of the Air You Breathe